 5. Target a savings rate outside of your comfort zone.
 Recognize that this will require exceptional discipline, especially if you have been saving little to nothing so far.

 6. Contribute the maximum allowed amount to your IRA (Individual Retirement Account) or 401(k) every year.
-If you have matching contributions from your employer, be sure you’re getting the full amount of this “free money.”
+If you have matching contributions from your employer, be sure you’re taking full advantage of this benefit.
 These investment plans may also give you tax savings now or when you start withdrawals, depending on your choice of investment fund.

 7. You may want to contribute more to your IRA for yourself and your spouse if you are age 50 or older.
 You can make catch-up contributions to your Traditional or Roth IRA in accordance with the IRS’ rules.
 Catch-up contributions to an IRA are due by the due date of your tax return (not including extensions).